Kachachan/LibreEHR/INSTALL.md

 The final screen includes some additional instructions and important information.
 We suggest you print these instructions for future reference.

 Once the system has been configured properly, you may login.
 Connect to the webserver where the files are stored with your web browser.
 Login to the system using the username that you picked (default is `admin`), and the password.
 From there, select the `Administration` option, and customize the system to your needs.
 Add users and groups as is needed.
-For information on using LibreHealthEHR, consult the User Documentation located in the `Documentation` folder, the documentation at [LibreHealth](http://librehealth.io/).
+For information on using LibreHealthEHR, consult the User Documentation located in the `Documentation` folder, or the documentation at [LibreHealth](http://librehealth.io/).

 Reading `librehealthehr/sites/default/config.php` is a good idea.

-To create custom encounter forms online documentation at [LibreHealth](http://librehealth.io/).
+To create custom encounter forms pleaase consult the online documentation at [LibreHealth](http://librehealth.io/).
 Many forms exist in `interface/forms` and may be used as examples.

 General-purpose fax support requires customization within LibreHealthEHR at Administration->Globals and custom/faxcover.txt; it also requires the following utilities: